Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Additional Experiment Setting

 \textbf{Amazon Reviews.} A sentiment classification dataset organized by product category, with each category treated as a separate domain.
 We convert the 5-point rating into three sentiment classes (negative: 1–2, neutral: 3, positive: 4–5) and perform 3-class classification.
 Models are trained on one or more source categories and evaluated on a disjoint target category to assess cross-domain generalization.

 \textbf{ImageNet.} A large-scale image classification dataset with 1,000 classes.
 For scalability experiments, we use a subset of the training split.
-Robustness is measured under domain shifts (V2, Sketch, Rendition, Adversarial).
+Robustness is measured under domain shifts.
 For this benchmark, we performed the data valuation experiment using a subset of 30,000 samples.

-\textbf{DomainNet.} A large-scale benchmark for multi-domain learning, containing six stylistically distinct domains: clipart, infograph, painting, quickdraw, real, and sketch.
+\textbf{DomainNet.} A large-scale benchmark for multi-domain learning, containing six stylistically distinct domains: clipart (C), infograph (I), painting (P), quickdraw (Q), real (R), and sketch (S).
 We evaluate generalization by holding out one domain as the target and training on the remaining five.
 For this benchmark, we performed the data valuation experiment using a subset of 2,000 samples for each domain.

+Unlike prior OOD-aware valuation methods that require access to OOD data during estimation~\cite{das2024checkselect, yoon2020data}, EV operates solely on ID data and therefore remains valid even when no OOD samples are available.
+This makes EV inherently robust to unseen OOD scenarios, a setting that is common in real-world deployments.
+All experiments use the train split of each dataset.
+Performance is also evaluated on randomly sampled data from the train split of the target domain (i.e., the domain not used for training), using a fixed random seed of 42 except for the instability ranking experiment.